Cookies (we don’t use them)

 No third pary collects information via this website and there is no third party advertising.
 Information kept by HIV i-Base is not shared, exchanged or sold.

 Personal information may be disclosed if in good faith i-Base believes this is necessary to comply with the law or at the order of a law enforcement or other agency authorised to order disclosure.

 Ordering – concerns about internet security and privacy

 If you are concerned about sending peronal details over the web when ordering publications, please telephone 0208 616 2210 Mon-Fri between 10am and 4pm.

 This website contains links that prepare your email programme to send an email.
-Sending an email from one of the email links will reveal your email address, and perhaps other personal information like your name depending on how you have set up your email programme.
+Sending an email from one of the email links will send i-Base your email address, and perhaps other personal information like your name depending on how you have set up your email programme.